Duncan Lunan and Science Fiction

 My first professional sale was ‘Derelict’, which was bought by Amazing in 1967.
 The magazine wasn’t publishing new fiction at the time and it didn’t appear for seven years, during which I’d sold eight more stories, six of them in a series called ‘Interface’ appearing in Galaxy and If.
 But the only markets for SF at the time were in the USA, and when I was cut off from them by the postal strike in 1971 I began branching out into nonfiction, which has been my main line of work since.

-In 1971-1984 I was SF critic of the Glasgow Herald, and when the 200th anniversary of the paper came up in 1986, Chris Boyce suggested to them that I run a short story competition, which proved so popular that it ran for six years.
+In 1971-1984 I was SF critic of the Glasgow Herald, and after the 200th anniversary of the paper, in 1986 Chris Boyce suggested to them that I run a short story competition, which proved so popular that it ran for six years.
 The judges in the first year were Chris, Archie Roy, Alasdair Gray and myself, with Angus McAllister, Veronica Colin and Bill Morris taking turns in later years.
-Chris also suggested the anthology project which became “Starfield: Science Fiction by Scottish Writers”, though it took till 1989 to get it into print with Orkney Press.
+Chris also suggested the anthology project which became “Starfield: Science Fiction by Scottish Writers”, though it took till 1989 to get it into print with Orkney Press, and until 2018 to have a paperback edition by Shoreline of Infinity.

 After I ran the first Glasgow Herald SF short story competition, Anne Karkalas asked me to run a creative writing class at the Department, which did a mailshot to competition entrants living within the Central Belt.
 It went well enough that they offered me a second term, to which the class agreed as long as it could focus on workshops, and at the end of that they decided to keep going, as the Glasgow SF Writers’ Circle, whose 30th anniversary was marked in October 2016 by publication of the anthology "Thirty Years of Rain" (Taverna Press, 2016).